-A U.S. employer files the petition with USCIS to sponsor an alien worker as an H-1B nonimmigrant.
-This petition may be filed to sponsor an alien for an initial period of H-1B employment or to extend the authorized stay of an alien as an H-1B nonimmigrant.
-Several employers may file a petition for the same alien; however, for H-1B cap purposes such an alien will only be counted once.
-An employer may file a petition to sponsor an alien who already has status as an H-1B nonimmigrant working for another employer or to amend a previously approved petition.
-Therefore, the total number of approved petitions may exceed the actual number of aliens who are provided nonimmigrant status as H-1B.
+A U.S. employer files the petition with USCIS to sponsor a noncitizen worker as an H-1B nonimmigrant.
+This petition may be filed to sponsor a noncitizen for an initial period of H-1B employment or to extend the authorized stay of a noncitizen as an H-1B nonimmigrant.
+Generally, more than one employer may file a petition for the same noncitizen worker; however, for H-1B cap purposes such a worker will only be counted once.
+An employer may file a petition to sponsor a noncitizen who already has status as an H-1B nonimmigrant working for another employer or to amend a previously approved petition.
+Therefore, the total number of approved petitions may exceed the actual number of noncitizens who are provided nonimmigrant status as H-1B.

-8 Sections 3.1 and 3.2 of this data report include information on those aliens in the United States who are granted a change of status to, or extension of stay in, the H-1B1 nonimmigrant classification under the United States-Chile or United States-Singapore Free Trade Agreements.
-It does not provide information on those aliens who are granted an H-1B1 nonimmigrant visa abroad as an employer is not required to file a petition with USCIS for those aliens.
-Section 3.3 does not account for aliens in the United States who are granted a change of status to, or extension of stay in, the H-1B1 nonimmigrant classification, however, because the Fraud Prevention and Detection Fee is not required for petitions seeking H-1B1 nonimmigrant status on behalf of an alien.
+9 Sections 3.1 and 3.2 of this data report include information on those noncitizens in the United States who are granted a change of status to, or extension of stay in, the H-1B1 nonimmigrant classification under the United States-Chile or United States-Singapore Free Trade Agreements.
+It does not provide information on those noncitizens who are issued an H-1B1 nonimmigrant visa abroad as an employer is not required to file a petition with USCIS for those noncitizens.
+Section 3.3 does not account for noncitizens in the United States who are granted a change of status to, or extension of stay in, the H-1B1 nonimmigrant classification, however, because the Fraud Prevention and Detection Fee is not required for petitions seeking H-1B1 nonimmigrant status on behalf of a noncitizen.